VoronDesign/VoronUsers/printer_mods/Mastah/mandalaRoseWorks_magnets_avoidance/README.md

 ## Exclusions zones

 The exclusions zones are squares of 28mm x 28mm on the center of each magnets.
+If you feel the voidances zones are not big enough, use the attached xls to do some change.

 ## Results